tableau/connector-plugin-sdk/docs/example.md

 Starting with the set of base connector files, you can add customizations to each file, while using the connectivity test harness to validate the connector behavior along the way.
 The base connector files are described below.

+This example will use the PostGres sample connector located in the [postgres_odbc or postgres_jdbc folder](https://github.com/tableau/connector-plugin-sdk/tree/master/samples/plugins) which is a connector for the PostGre SQL database.

 ![]({{ site.baseurl }}/assets/files-sequence.png)

 ## ![1]({{ site.baseurl }}/assets/pce-1.png) manifest.xml